 8. Zoning.
 What is the existing zoning?
-Are there zoning changes in process?
+Are there zoning changes in the process?
 Is current zoning aligned with current usage?
-What about zoning of appurtenant land?
+What about the zoning of appurtenant land?

 9. Improvements.
 A paragraph describing existing structures and landscaping.
 Total square feet, year built, current usage.
 A short narrative on condition.

 10. Site Characteristics.
 Write down what you see.
-What is the contour of the ground, height of the building.
+What is the contour of the ground, the height of the building?
 Give the reader a “sense of place” in a few short sentences.

 11. Fire District.
 What is the official name of the governmental agency charged with fire response?
-Where is the closest fire hydrant and fire station.
+Where are the closest fire hydrant and fire station?